+Also known as De Lesle

+Addresses At 98 Strong Avenue, Graceville, Queensland 4075

+Type of place Cottage, House

+Period Interwar 1919-1939

+Style Queenslander

+Lot plan L7_SL771; L6_SL771

-Addresses At 109 Evelyn Street, Grange, Queensland 4051 Type of place Cottage, House Period Interwar 1919-1939 Lot plan L992_SL3626 Key dates Local Heritage Place Since - 1 December 2017 Date of Citation - September 2016 Construction Walls: Timber People/associations Volunteer Labour (Builder) Criterion for listing (A) Historical; (B) Rarity; (D) Representative; (H) Historical association
+Key dates Local Heritage Place Since - 1 December 2017 Date of Citation - September 2016

+Construction Walls: Timber

+Criterion for listing (A) Historical; (B) Rarity; (D) Representative; (H) Historical association

-109 Evelyn Street was built under the Anzac Cottage and TB Homes scheme, an initiative of the Queensland War Council under the auspices of a sub-committee named the Anzac Committee.
+98 Strong Ave was built in 1919 under the Anzac Cottage and TB Homes scheme, an initiative of the Queensland War Council under the auspices of a sub-committee named the Anzac Committee.
 Its directive was to establish homes for widows and dependants of enlisted men killed, and later those who contracted tuberculosis in the First World War.
 The construction of the homes was funded by the Queensland Lottery, the 'Golden Casket' and they were built on donated land using volunteer labour.
 Only thirty-eight Anzac Cottages were built in Brisbane, many of which no longer survive.
-While the precise construction date of this house has not yet been determined, all Anzac Cottages and TB Homes in Brisbane were constructed between 1917 and 1932.
-109 Evelyn Street is important as a rare surviving example of a Anzac Cottage in Brisbane.
+98 Strong Ave is important as a rare surviving example of a Anzac Cottage in Brisbane.